yingc123/MasterThesis/README.md

 Filtering these points and only leave 2 points, one for the inner boundary and the other one for the outer boundary, store the coordinate value of points with the order of increasing angle value; Finally combining all stored points for each direction and connect all slices together, we can get the denoised boundary images.

 #### Smoothing
-Smoothing idea is based on the concept Surface of Interest ([paper link](https://www.nature.com/articles/nmeth.3648/))
+Based on the idea, Surface of Interest ([paper link](https://www.nature.com/articles/nmeth.3648/)), that we can map the ordered point cloud lying on a surface to a surface map according to their value in cylindrical coordinate system.
 ![*Arabidopsis* embyro growth](https://github.com/yingc123/MasterThesis/blob/master/smoothing/denoising_4.png)

 ## Evaluation